by C.K. MacLeod

 There isn’t an autocorrect option out of the box for an en dash, though.
 So, you can try this:

-In Word 2010 and up, go to Tools, Options, Proofing, and click on the AutoCorrect Options button.
+In Word (Office 365) and up, go to File, Options, Proofing, and click on the AutoCorrect Options button.

-Select the AutoCorrect tab and add these keyboard shortcuts:
+Select the AutoCorrect tab and add these keyboard shortcuts in the Replace and With fields:

 - Replace: .em With: —